ibm-cloud-docs/assistant/actions-overview.md

 Each step defines the following things:

 - one or more conditions that determine whether the step is processed at run time
-- what the assistant says to the customer
+- what the assistant says to the customer when the step is processed
 - rules for how the customer can reply to what the assistant says
 - what to do next